|Nutritional Guidelines (per serving)|

-Generously butter bottom and sides of two 9 x 5 x 3-inch loaf pans and line them with parchment paper.
+Generously butter the bottom and sides of two 9 x 5 x 3-inch loaf pans and line them with parchment paper.
 Butter the paper thoroughly.
 You can use brown paper for this if you don't have parchment paper.

 Sift the flour with the spices twice.
 Add the baking powder and salt and sift again.

-Finally, stir in the fruit, along with any soaking liquid left in the bowl.
+Next, stir in the fruit, along with any soaking liquid left in the bowl.

 Put the egg whites in a stainless steel or glass bowl and beat with a clean beater to stiff peaks.